 Stuffed Pepper Casserole

-Stuffed Pepper Casserole is a delightful recipe is reminiscent of Stuffed Green Peppers but in a layered casserole form.
+Stuffed Pepper Casserole is a delightful homestyle recipe.
+This dish is reminiscent of Stuffed Green Peppers but in a layered casserole form.
 Instead of using rice, this casserole uses herb-flavored bread stuffing.
 Green peppers are layered on the bottom of the casserole dish.
 Followed by a mixture of browned ground beef, onions, diced tomatoes, corn and stuffing mix.
 Then additional stuffing is mixed with butter and scattered on top of the casserole.

 The first time I tasted this recipe was when a friend brought it to a potluck our Sunday school class was having years ago.
 I loved it.
 But then, I’ve always loved Stuffed Peppers, Stuffed Cabbage Rolls and any main dish along that line.
 She found the recipe in one of the Gooseberry Patch cookbooks I gave her when she got married!
-I had always planned on making the recipe but just kind of forgot about it until I was looking through my recipe files in August.
+I had always planned on making the recipe but just kind of forgot about it.
+I was looking through my recipe files in August and discovered it again.
 I thought this would make an excellent dish for a meal to bring to someone.

-So when we had a friend in our current Sunday school class get hurt in a fall, I decided to make this delicious casserole when they said they liked “everything!”
-I brought them a salad, a batch of my Down-Home Succotash, Cheese Bread, and Red Velvet Earthquake Cake.
+We had a friend in our current Sunday school class get hurt in a fall.
+So I decided to make this delicious casserole when they said they liked “everything!”
+I brought them a Broccoli-Cauliflower Salad, a batch of my Down-Home Succotash, Cheese Bread, and Red Velvet Earthquake Cake.
 They loved everything I brought although I heard the most rave reviews over the cake. 🙂 I wonder why…..

-If you enjoy Stuffed Green Peppers, or like Stuffed Peppers with bread stuffing, then consider giving Stuffed Pepper Casserole a try.
-Obviously, not everyone enjoys cooked bell peppers, so if they’re not your cup of tea, you probably need to pass on this recipe.
+If you enjoy Stuffed Green Peppers this is a “must try” recipe.
+Stuffed Peppers with bread stuffing surely isn’t bad either.
+Consider giving Stuffed Pepper Casserole a try the next time you want an easy main dish to serve.
+Obviously, not everyone enjoys cooked bell peppers.
+If they’re not your cup of tea, you probably need to pass on this recipe.
 But if you enjoy Stuffed Peppers, this is really an ingenious recipe and a fresh look at an old-world favorite.
+We really enjoyed it.

 Stuffed Pepper Casserole is a tasty Gooseberry Patch recipe our family really enjoys.

-If you enjoy Stuffed Bell Peppers, you may enjoy Stuffed Pepper Casserole as well.
+If you enjoy Stuffed Bell Peppers, you will probably enjoy Stuffed Pepper Casserole as well.

 I enjoyed the tomatoes, corn and beef in this mixture.
 Using herb stuffing instead of rice was a nice change.